Melanie Wong | Immigration Solicitor and UK Visa Expert

 • It is secure and cannot be lost, stolen or tampered with, unlike a physical document

-• you will not need to wait for, or collect, a physical document after your application is decided – you might still need to provide biometric information in person, and you will be advised if you need to do this
+• You will not need to wait for, or collect, a physical document after your application is decided – you might still need to provide biometric information in person, and you will be advised if you need to do this

-• it will be quicker and easier to prove your status at the UK border, and share your status with third parties like employers and landlords
+• It will be quicker and easier to prove your status at the UK border, and share your status with third parties like employers and landlords

 When will the eVisa System be going live?